 Most photo and video businesses (96%) choose general liability policies with a $1 million per-occurrence limit and a $2 million aggregate limit.
 As your small business grows, you may need to expand your policy limits.

-Photo and video professionals typically pay less than $45 per month for a business owner’s policy, or a median annual premium of $520.
+Photo and video professionals typically pay about $43 per month for a business owner’s policy, or a median annual premium of $521.
 This policy combines general liability insurance with commercial property insurance, typically at a lower rate than if the policies were purchased separately.

 A BOP protects against third-party injuries and property damage, along with damage to your own business property.
 Because of its increased coverage and affordability, it’s the policy most often recommended by Insureon’s licensed agents.

-Photographers and videographers pay a median of less than $55 per month, or $640 per year, for professional liability insurance.
+Photographers and videographers pay a median of about $53 per month, or $639 per year, for professional liability insurance.
 This policy, also known as errors and omissions insurance, covers legal costs for professional mistakes.
 It protects you if a client sues you for failing to finish editing a commercial on time, or losing a memory card of graduation ceremony images.

 Among photo and video businesses that purchase professional liability insurance with Insureon, 33% pay less than $500 per year and 29% pay between $500 and $1,000 per year.
 The cost depends on the services you offer and your level of risk.

 Professional liability insurance policy limits for photography and videography businesses